Poland: 'State of emergency' worsens Afghan refugees' plight | DW | 03.09.2021

 The information is precious because NGOs and doctors have been complaining for days that they have been unable to gain access to the people at the border.
 And the situation is likely to worsen now that authorities have declared a state of emergency for 30 days in 183 places along the border.
 Mass gatherings are banned, as is the photographing and filming of "border objects" as well as soldiers, police officers and border guards.
 Journalists can also no longer access the frontier area.

-The Polish Parliament could technically nullify the emergency order, but there does not currently seem to be a majority in favor of doing this, even though there are many critics.
+The Polish Parliament could technically nullify the emergency order, but there does not currently seem to be a majority in favor of doing this, despite the many critics.

-For activists and helpers in the border area, the state of emergency means that they have to dismantle their tents and leave.
-The doctor and activist Paulina Bownik, who has been helping refugees for years, told DW a few days ago that she had been able to get within a few meters (yards) of the Afghans at first, but then she was told to keep at a greater distance.
+For activists and helpers in the border area, the state of emergency means they have to dismantle their tents and leave.
+Paulina Bownik, a doctor and activist who has been helping refugees for years, told DW a few days ago that she had been able to get within a few meters of the Afghans at first, but then she was told to keep at a greater distance.

 "The people who turn me away don't even want to identify themselves," she said.
 "A person fainted the day before yesterday; we could see him lying on the ground.
 Other refugees gathered around and asked for a doctor.
 You could see that the Polish and Belarusian soldiers didn't know what to do.
 But the police, or more precisely their so-called crisis-prevention forces, would not let me through."

-The police officers told her that because they were there to support the border guards and not taking their "own" actions, they did not have to identify themselves.
+Police officers told Bownik that because they were there to support the border guards and not taking their "own" actions, they did not have to identify themselves.
 "The refugees are clearly signalizing that they are cold, that someone is unconscious, and we cannot help them because the police is barring access.
-It is against the law, and this is happening on Polish soil."
+It is against the law, and this is happening on Polish soil," she said.

 The 32 Afghans, who are in fact officially still on Belarusian territory or in no-man's land, have been camping there for over three weeks now.
-The Polish government accuses Belarusian ruler Alexander Lukashenko of purposely bringing them and other refugees to the EU's external border.
-He had announced at the end of May that he would no longer prevent people from crossing the country to get to the EU in response to tougher sanctions imposed on Belarus by the West.
-Poland's interior minister said that Lukashenko obviously wanted to provoke another refugee crisis like the one of 2015.
+The Polish government has accused Belarusian ruler Alexander Lukashenko of purposely bringing them and other refugees to the EU's external border.
+At the end of May, Lukashenko announced that he would no longer prevent people from crossing the country to get to the EU in response to tougher sanctions imposed on Belarus by the West.
+Poland's interior minister said Lukashenko obviously wanted to provoke another refugee crisis like the one of 2015.

 The head of the UNHCR in Poland, Christine Goyer, wrote in the Polish daily Rzeczpospolita: "I would like to believe that Poland will stay true to these values and will protect refugees at least another 30 years."